07947613070

 All 7 of the ceremony rooms at Marylebone have ornate wooden features outside, making for some great exit shots of the couple and their guests after the wedding.

-10 seated and 5 standing guests.
+12 seated guests.
 With its deep and glossy wood panelling, this room is darker than others but no less striking.
 The sculpted plaster ceiling and modern chandelier finish the room nicely.
-I have taken some of my best wedding photos in this room.
+I love to take wedding photos in this room.

 The Paddington Room: